'Black Monday' Star Andrew Rannells Teases What's Next: "It Gets Pretty Dark Pretty Fast"

 "He changes quite a bit.
 He's still ambitious, but he gets pretty ruthless and he figures out that to be successful, he's got to play dirty," he told THR.
 "He just unleashes it and it gets pretty dark pretty fast, so that was fun to play as an actor."

-Watch the video above to hear Rannells also discuss working with Cheadle and Hall, working with a penis double, horrible boss stories and more.
+Watch the video above to hear Rannells also discuss working with Don Cheadle and Regina Hall, working with a penis double, horrible boss stories and more.

 Black Monday airs Sundays at 10 p.m. on Showtime.